jrouquie/xfab/README.md

-Welcome to the XFab wiki!
-Its goal is to gather any information useful to its members: link to existing resources, manuals, tested machine settings, tips...
-It only exists thanks to your contributions!
+Welcome to the XFab wiki; it only exists thanks to your contributions!

 * Members: see the wall in the lobby, and add your tile!
-* Projects: see the presentation book in the corridor.
-Be welcome to add your project!
-* Pictures of past projects: please send some pictures of your projects to the Fabmanager.
+* Please send some pictures of your projects to the Fabmanager.
 * Your first project: Nametag to hang on the 3D printer when it's working for you (so we know who to warn in case of a problem):
   * print `accroche.stl`
   * engrave a 40x60mm wooden board with at least name and email (get inspiration from the existing ones)